Emily Spreckels

 ...Emily Spreckels files for divorce" height="528" width="468"> Above, news clipping in New York Daily News on 7 September 1940, with re-used photo of Emily wearing diamonds estimated in value today of USD$14-220 million at the Beaux Arts Ball in New York.
 Emily was reported in the press...

-Andy Warhol (with EHT).
-Marilyn diptych, (1962) in varied publications, exhibitions, and more
+Andy Warhol (w/ EHT).
+Marilyn diptych, (1962) in publications, exhibitions, and more

 → Art Design Publicity magazine